-Below is a summary of current mineral resources at the San Gonzalo and Avino Mines as well as the oxide tailings resource (as reported in the October 2016 Amended Resource Estimate Update for the Avino Property) grouped into the measured, indicated and inferred categories.
-The effective date of the resource estimates is August 31, 2016.
+Below is a summary of current mineral resources at the San Gonzalo and Avino Mines as well as the oxide tailings resource (as reported in the April 11, 2017 Technical Report on the Avino Property, Durango, Mexico) grouped into the measured, indicated and inferred categories.
+The effective date of the resource estimates is April 11, 2017.